opendcs/opendcs/docs/source/lrgs-userguide.rst

    channel.
 Since there is a possibility of collision, the DCP will typically send 3 copies of the message at random time intervals.
-2. Retransmitted DCP messages: If you are receiving data from one of the DAPS-rebroadcasts (DOMSAT, NOAAPORT, LRIT, DDS) you may see historical messages.
+2. Retransmitted DCP messages: If you are receiving data from one of the DAPS-rebroadcasts (NOAAPORT, HRIT, DDS) you may see historical messages.
 These are sent from time to time in response to a user’s request.